 If you are hoping to apply for citizenship (naturalization) in the U.S. and you have a criminal record, do not even think of turning in your application without talking to an immigration attorney first.
 You not only risk being denied citizenship, but, if the crime is serious enough, of being placed into removal proceedings and possibly being stripped of your lawful permanent residence (green card) and deported to your home country.

-We'll briefly review the reasons for this in this article, but don't attempt to analyze how your own crime fits into this analysis.
-The laws in this area are highly complex, and it would take whole books to explain the case laws, precedents, and details that might apply in your particular situation.
+We'll briefly review the reasons for this in this article, but do not attempt to analyze how your own crime fits into this analysis.
+The laws in this area are highly complex, and it would take whole books to explain the case laws, court precedents, and details that might apply in your particular situation.

 In order to meet the basic requirements for U.S. citizenship, you must prove good moral character for at least the five years of permanent residence leading up to your citizenship application.
 (Or three years if you're allowed to apply early based on marriage to a U.S. citizen.)

 With a crime on record, however, proving good moral character gets much harder.
 Even if you have committed only a minor crime, U.S. Citizenship and Immigration Services (USCIS) could look at this and decide that, in combination with other aspects of your activities or lifestyle, you haven't shown the required good moral character.

 Some crimes actually make you temporarily ineligible for citizenship according to law, under the definition of "good moral character."
 (See §101(f) of the Immigration and Nationality Act or I.N.A.; 8 U.S.C. § 1101(f).)
 These include:

 If any of the above descriptions matches you, you might not be barred from citizenship forever.
 But you will likely need to start over in counting up your five (or three) years of permanent residence (starting with the date of the crime) before applying for citizenship.
 But again, check with an attorney; we haven't listed every possible exception that might apply.